Hutchinson's Estimator is Bad at Kronecker-Trace-Estimation: The Exact Variance of Kronecker-Hutchinson Estimator

 Next, we examine the norm \(\norm{\tr_\cS(\mA^{\ptran\cV})}\).
 First, by \Cref{lem:partial-trace-of-partial-transpose}, we can assume without loss of generality that \(\cV \cap \cS = \emptyset\).
 Then, for notationally simplicity, suppose that \(\cV = \{1,\ldots,\abs\cV\}\).
 We can then write \(\tr_\cS{\mA^{\ptran\cV}} = (\tr_\cS(\mA))^{\ptran\cV}\).
 To see this, fix any \(i \in \cV\) and \(j \in \cS\).
 By our without-loss-of-generality claim, we know that \(i < j\), and can therefore expand

 So, we can pull all of the partial transposes from inside of the partial trace to outside the partial trace.
 Then, by \Cref{lem:partial-trace-frob-invariant}, we can conclude that

 \end{proof}

 While \Cref{thm:real-partial-trace} is more approachable than \Cref{thm:real-partial-trace-transpose}, it is still not immediately clear how to think of this rate.
 In order to get a better understanding of this variance, we turn to the worst-case performance of this estimator for the class of PSD matrices.
+First however, we take a moment to consider what happens when we use uniformly random vectors on the sphere in place of Gaussian vectors.